Welcome to Ginkgo Class!

 Mrs Freyja Clark Mrs Lynne Woolaston Mrs Debbie Wiles

 Class Teacher Teaching Assistant Teaching Assistant

-As we start a new academic year, we warmly welcome you to Ginkgo Class which is made up of 28 Year 3 Children!
+As we start a new academic year, we warmly welcome you to Ginkgo Class which is made up of 17 Year 3 and 12 Year 4 children.

 Here in Ginkgo we want our children to be the best that they can possibly be.
 We have a strong commitment to providing a broad, balanced creative curriculum full of inspirational topics in a vibrant setting.

 - Reading books are changed on Thursdays and Mondays.
 Please ensure reading records are in school every day.

 - Spellings are given on a Monday and are due back the following Monday.

 - Treasure chest books are changed on Fridays.